Box Office (summer) hours: Mon: 10am - 5pm, Tues - Fri: 10am - 6pm, Sat: 12pm - 6pm (closed Sundays).

 Our interpreters are working very hard to give the most accurate interpretation of the language on stage, so we ask that patrons please refrain from speaking to them during the performance or at intermission.
 ASL performances are only possible through The Good Host Program operated by Inside Out Theatre.

-For our 2023-2024 Season, we are pleased to offer ASL Interpreted performances on the following dates:
+For our 2024-25 Season, we are pleased to offer ASL Interpreted performances on the following dates.
+Please click on the dates below to purchase the ASL reserved seating for these performances:

 A Christmas Carol

-A Relaxed Performance is intended for those individuals who would like to see theatre but would benefit from a more relaxed environment.
-Anyone can purchase tickets to attend the relaxed performance but the people who have gained the most benefit from relaxed performances in the past include individuals with Autism Spectrum Disorder, Dementia, Sensory Disorders, Young Families with small children (including babies-in-arms) and more!
+A Relaxed Environment Performance is intended for those individuals who would like to see theatre but would benefit from a more relaxed experience.
+Everyone is welcome, and anyone can purchase tickets to attend the relaxed performance but the people who have gained the most benefit from relaxed performances in the past include individuals with Autism Spectrum Disorder, Dementia, Sensory Disorders, Young Families with small children (including babies-in-arms) and more!
 Relaxed performances are made possible by Inside Out Theatre and their Good Host Program.

 The Experience